Best homeowners insurance in Idaho for 2023

 We don't sell your information to third parties.

-Policygenius analyzed thousands of quotes from the 5 largest Idaho insurers to find the average cost of homeowners insurance with each company in 2022.
-We then looked at 2021 J.D.
-Power customer satisfaction scores and compared that with the coverage needs of Idaho residents to find the best homeowners insurance in Idaho.
+Policygenius found the best homeowners insurance companies in Idaho by analyzing quotes across every ZIP code in the state.
+We also looked at J.D.
+Power customer satisfaction scores and compared that with the coverage needs of Idaho residents to find the best homeowners insurance in the state.

 Company